intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 #  Recording Liaison Statements

-For the IETF, a liaison statement is a message that was sent or received (usually an email or some kind of formal letter) that is recorded in our liaison management tool. i.e. the value of sending a liaison statement for an organization compared to a mail, is that it will officially be recorded and the public record will attest that certain information has been communicated between the organizations.
+For the IETF, a liaison statement is a message that was sent or received (usually an email or some kind of formal letter) that is recorded in our liaison management tool, i.e. the value of sending a liaison statement for an organization compared to a mail, is that it will officially be recorded and the public record will attest that certain information has been communicated between the organizations.

 ## Incoming Liaison Statements from Other SDOs